Serena-DeroProject/documentation/WhitePaper.md

 ## DERO VIRTUAL MACHINE

-​    Smart Contracts on the DERO blockchain will run in a DERO Virtual Machine (DVM).
-DVM is a Turing complete 256-bit Virtual Machine runtime environment for DERO Smart Contracts with CryptoNote Protocol Privacy and additional modifications.
+​    Smart contracts on the DERO blockchain will run in a DERO Virtual Machine (DVM).
+The DVM is a Turing complete 256-bit Virtual Machine runtime environment for DERO smart contracts with CryptoNote Protocol privacy and additional modifications.
-​    DVM is unique in its ability to execute Smart Contracts while maintaining the privacy and fungiblity of the identities involved in the Smart Contracts.
-DVM will support the Golang language for writing Smart Contracts with the possibility of Solidity in the future.
+​    The DVM is unique in its ability to execute smart contracts while maintaining the privacy and fungiblity of the identities involved in the Smart Contracts.
+The DVM will support the Golang language for writing Smart Contracts with the possibility of Solidity in the future.
-​    DVM is in the development phase, and several other features and optimizations are planned which may be added in the future.
+​    The DVM is currently in the development phase and several other features and optimizations are planned which may be added in the future.

 ## ROADMAP
-* Dero's new unique blockchain written and full Activation: Q1 2018. - Completed ahead of schedule
+* Q1/2018 Dero's new unique blockchain written and full Activation. - Completed ahead of schedule
-* GUI Wallets, Sub addresses, atomic swaps, smart contract testing: Q2 2018.
+* Q2/2018 GUI wallets, sub addresses, atomic swaps, and smart contract testing.
-* Smart contract support on chain.
+* Q3/2018 Smart contract support on chain.
 Q3 2018.
-* Strategic market expansion.
+* Q4/2018 Strategic market expansion.

 ## SPECIFICATIONS
 * PoW algorithm: CryptoNight
-* Max supply: 18.4 million for first 8 years, Infinite ~157,000 DERO/year
+* Max supply: 18.4 million for the first 8 years followed by an infinite emission rate after year 8 of ~157,000 DERO/year
 * Block reward: Smoothly varying
 * Block time: 120 seconds
 * Difficulty: Retargets at every block